 Serve up your boeuf Bourguignon with a rustic, crusty bread or egg noodles or carb of choice.
 You really can’t go wrong here.
 Break out a bottle of a plush, fruit-forward Pinot Noir for a phenomenal pairing.

-Seriously, make this for your next dinner party.
-Or date night.
-Valentines Day.
-Family weekend.
+Make this for your next dinner party, date night, Valentines Day, or Sunday dinner.
 Your loved ones will be singing your praises.
-Enjoy! 🙂Print

 This is hands-down a favorite dish to serve for friends and family.
 If you plan ahead, you can have this entire dish made the night before to let flavors meld, which makes your dinner party that much easier.